jbossdemocentral/3scale-api-workshop/docs/labs/lab01.md

 ## Summary

-In this lab you used Red Hat's Apicurio to create a simple API definition using the OpenAPI Specification.
+In this lab you used Apicurio Studio to create a simple API definition using the OpenAPI Specification.

+You can now proceed to [Lab 2](lab02.md)

 > Explain what the student accomplish.